alexlafetra/stepchild/manual/manual.md

 # 0. Introduction

 Hello!
 Welcome to the user manual for the Stepchild.
-I started this project a little over a year ago with the goal of creating a sequencer that I could use to experiment with my SP404MKII and MicroKorg.
-Needless to say, since then this project has gotten out of hand and the Stepchild is now a lot more than just an accessory to the SP404.
+I started this project a little over a year ago with the goal of creating a sequencer that I could use to experiment with my SP404MKII, but since then the Stepchild has become a fully-fledged instrument.

 ![Birthplace of the Stepchild](images/middletown_snow.jpeg)
-###### *The house I was living in that winter, aka the birthplace of the Stepchild*
+###### *My house, winter 2021*

 My final year of college, in the dead of winter, in Middletown Connecticut, I was wracked with nostalgia.
 My first experience with any kind of music creation was an app on my first phone, the timeless *FL Studio Mobile*.
 Yeah, that's right. ***Mobile***.
 I miss the simplicity and toy-ness of this application; the accessible step sequencer and piano roll editor that focused on *note* editing made it engaging and simplistic and unique among modern DAWs.